Blood–brain barrier: Intranasal administration

 The brain can be targeted non-invasively via the nasal passage.
 The drugs that remain in the passage after mucociliary clearance, enter the brain via three pathways: (1) Olfactory nerve-olfactory bulb-brain; (2) Trigeminal nerve-brain; and (3) Lungs/ Gastrointestinal tract-blood–brain The first and second methods involve the nerves, so they use the neuronal pathway and the third is via systemic circulation.
 However, these methods are less efficient to deliver drugs as they are indirect methods.

 Nanoparticles

 Nanotechnology is under preliminary research for its potential to facilitate the transfer of drugs across the BBB.
 Capillary endothelial cells and associated pericytes may be abnormal in tumors and the blood–brain barrier may not always be intact in brain tumors.
 Other factors, such as astrocytes, may contribute to the resistance of brain tumors to therapy using nanoparticles.
-Fat soluble molecules less than 400 daltons in mass can freely diffuse past the BBB through lipid mediated passive diffusion.
+Fat-soluble molecules less than 400 daltons in mass can freely diffuse past the BBB through lipid-mediated passive diffusion.

 Damage in injury and disease

-The blood–brain barrier may become damaged in certain neurological diseases, as indicated by neuroimaging studies of Alzheimer's disease, amyotrophic lateral sclerosis, epilepsy, ischemic stroke, and brain trauma, and in systemic diseases, such as liver failure.
-Effects such as impaired glucose transport and endothelial degeneration may lead to metabolic dysfunction within the brain, and an increased permeability of the BBB to proinflammatory factors, potentially allowing antibiotics and phagocytes to move across the BBB.
+The blood–brain barrier may become damaged in certain neurological diseases, as indicated by neuroimaging studies of Alzheimer's disease, amyotrophic lateral sclerosis, epilepsy, hemorrhagic stroke, ischemic stroke, and brain trauma, and in systemic diseases, such as liver failure.
 However, in many neurodegenerative diseases, the exact cause and pathology remains unknown.
-There is also increasing evidence that a healthy gut microbiome is necessary to maintain BBB integrity, both in development and aging.
-It is still unclear whether BBB dysfunction in disease is a causative agent, a result of the disease, or somewhere in the middle.